-These days – online stores are getting widely bigger and popular.
+So, These days online stores are getting more and more popular.
 One of the issues is that your current shopping cart simply can’t handle everything.
-Hence, it’s a prime time to expand your boundaries and migrate from OpenCart to WooCommerce store – one of the biggest online stores.
+Hence, this is a prime time to expand your boundaries and migrate from OpenCart to WooCommerce store – as WooCommerce is one of the biggest online store platforms.

 - What is OpenCart